coliasgroup/seL4-summit-2024-rust-training/book/src/setup.md

 ### Two Workspaces

-To simplify our Cargo invocations, Rust code has been divided between two distinct workspaces: {{#gh_link workspaces/root-task}} and {{#gh_link workspaces/microkit}}.
+To simplify our Cargo invocations, this repository's Rust code has been divided between two distinct workspaces: {{#gh_link workspaces/root-task}} and {{#gh_link workspaces/microkit}}.
 Both are subject to the top-level {{#gh_link .cargo/config.toml}}, whereas {{#gh_link workspaces/root-task/.cargo/config.toml}} and {{#gh_link workspaces/microkit/.cargo/config.toml}} each apply to only one.
-These workspace-specific files demonstrate all that is required to configure the crates in the [rust-sel4](https://github.com/seL4/rust-sel4) project:
+These workspace-specific `config.toml` files demonstrate all that is required to configure the crates in the [rust-sel4](https://github.com/seL4/rust-sel4) project:

 - An environment variable pointing at `libsel4` (which includes the kernel configuration).
   See {{#rustdoc_link root-task sel4/index.html#building the relevant crate docs}} for information on this environment variable.